jostelzer/FreeWhisperKey/README.md

 FreeWhisperKey never sends your audio or text to any server.
 Everything stays on your machine.

+## Choosing a Whisper model

+FreeWhisperKey lets you pick the Whisper model that best fits your needs:

+- Smaller models → faster, use less CPU, slightly less accurate.
+- Larger models → slower, more accurate, higher resource usage.

+Select your preferred model in the app’s settings/preferences to tune the trade‑off between speed and accuracy on your Mac.

 ## Contributing

 Contributions, bug reports, and ideas are very welcome.